ghostnetic/blocklist-generator-extension/README.md

-# AdBlock Filter Generator
+# AdBlock Blocklist Generator

-This Chrome extension generates an adblock filter in the form of a text file from multiple host files and blocklists.
+This Chrome extension generates an filter in the form of a text file from multiple host files and blocklists.
 It combines all the selected lists, eliminates duplicate lines, and creates a filter compatible with adblocker syntax.

 ## Features